-Denver Urban Scholars partners with high poverty, high performing schools to unlock the potential of students facing added challenges by creating individual pathways to career and college.
-Our program serves youth beginning in grade 6 and continuing up to 4 years post-secondary.
-Denver Urban Scholars programming includes a combination of mentoring, social emotional, and academic support working towards our vision of providing a life choice and opportunity for every young person.
+Denver Urban Scholars provides life-changing opportunities for students to pursue individual pathways to college and career.
+Our program serves youth beginning in grade 6 and continuing through post-secondary.
+Denver Urban Scholars programming includes a combination of Community Mentoring Services, Scholar Support Services, social-emotional groups, teacher and parent engagement that collectively work towards our vision of providing a life choice and opportunity for every young person.

 Interested in learning more?
 Read our Frequently Asked Questions below.

 Q: What are the requirements to enroll a student?

 A: Our program is a fit for students who:

 - Want to graduate from high school and have options beyond, and desire support in achieving their goals from a Program Manager/mentor

 - Have the time to commit to the program (see FAQ below)

 - Currently attend a partner school in which we are enrolling and intent to stay there for at least one year